 You founded your own business so that you don’t have to answer to anyone.
-But as soon as you start a funding campaign, it feels like you have to answer to an investor.
+But as soon as you start a funding campaign, it feels like you have to answer to investors.
 It’s ironic, isn’t it?
 You’ve also heard the horror stories of company founders being pushed out of their business because they didn’t have the skills required to take it to the next level.

 If it happened to Steve Jobs, can it happen to you?
 While that possibility is remote, it’s nonetheless a great idea to be more mindful of how you maintain your investor relationships.
 Here are some tips and strategies that you can use to manage your investor relationships so that your business grows successfully.